jgscott/learnR/flu/flu.md

 ### Using stepwise selection

-We've seem that the small three-variable model actually outperforms the big, 86-variable model at prediction.
-But is there some happy medium?
-That is, can we do better by including somewhere between 3 and 86 variables?
+We've seen that the small three-variable model actually outperforms the big, 86-variable model at prediction.
+But is there medium-sized model that's better than either of them?
+That is, can we do better by including somewhere between 3 and 86 variables in our model?

 We'll use stepwise selection to search for a model that leads to superior generalization error, starting from the big model.
 Notice that